JadeHaney/5-workday-scheduler/README.md

 🌍 Planit
-Planit is a straightforward and user-friendly calendar application designed to help individuals efficiently manage their daily schedules.
+ A straightforward and user-friendly calendar application designed to help individuals efficiently manage their daily schedules.
 With Planit, you can effortlessly add and organize important events throughout your day, ensuring you stay on track and productive.

 User Story
 AS AN employee with a busy schedule